k2s09/firstyearC/notes.md

 2. Write a program to find out the greatest and the smallest among the three numbers using pointers.
 3. Write a program to determine the length of a character string using a pointer.
 4. Write a program to compute the sum of all elements stored in an array using a pointer.
 5. Write a program to determine whether a substring (string 1) is in the main string or not.
-If present, return the pointer of the first occurrence
+If present, return the pointer of the first occurrence.